 In addition to discounted access to PE, secondaries also offer investors a highly capital-efficient investment.
 At any given point within a secondary fund’s life, the percentage of capital called by the secondary manager (or “out of pocket exposure”) represents roughly 50% to 75% of investor’s capital commitment.
 Secondary funds often require less investor capital to be “put to work” than other PE strategies.
 Contributing factors to this profile for secondary funds include distributions offsetting contributions early in a fund’s life and the usage of structures including deferred payments and leverage.
 Secondary funds may not actually call or invest 100% of commitments, and investors should consider this in their planning as they seek to deploy a target amount of capital into the strategy.

 Consistent Performance Potential

 As the secondaries market evolves to include multiple sub-asset classes, deal types, and geographies, the asset class can also offer a range of interesting growth and diversification opportunities for motivated investors that are interested in PE allocations.
 Compared to primary funds, many secondary fund profiles tend to have a higher initial internal rate of return (IRR), and we believe secondaries have proven to be one of the most consistently strong-performing PI asset classes across varying macroeconomic environments.

 Practical Application of Secondaries

-The following three case studies highlight how an allocation to secondaries can accomplish distinct investment goals across the various phases of a PI program (Figure 2).
-These hypothetical examples are based on the real-world experience of Cambridge Associates clients that have used PI programs to help meet a range of plan objectives over time.
+The following three scenarios show how an allocation to secondaries can accomplish distinct investments across the various phases of a PI program (as illustrated in Figure 2).
+These case studies are illustrative examples of using PI programs to help meet a range of plan objectives over time.